walmartlabs/lacinia/docs/contributing.rst

 We indent with spaces, and follow default indentation patterns.

 We value documentation.
-|lib| docstrings are formatted with Markdown.
+Lacinia docstrings are formatted with Markdown.
 Tests can also be great documentation.

 Private is the default; only make vars public if there is a specific need.